Siniperca chuatsi: Description

-Siniperca chautsi has a body which is compressed, with a protruding lower jaw and the maxilla reaching behind the eyes.
+Siniperca chuatsi has a body which is compressed, with a protruding lower jaw and the maxilla reaching behind the eyes.
 The jaws are armed with rows of saw-like teeth.
 Lower jaw with 4–5 large sharp rays.
 There are two flat, sharp spines on the posterior margin of the operculum.
 It has small, round scales.
 It has a shiny brownish-yellow body marked with randomly situated coloured blotches and spots.
 They usually have black or dark grey stripes which run from their lips and run through the eyes over the lateral line but do not reach the back.
 It has a dorsal fin with the front part containing many hard spines with the rearmost having rounded tips.
 They have rounded pectoral, anal and caudal fins.
 There are three sharp spines situated in front of both pelvic and anal fins.
 The maximum recorded total length of 70 cm and a maximum published weight of 8 kg.

 Distribution

-Sinipercua cuatsi is found in lowland freshwater habitats throughout continental East Asia excluding the Korean Peninsula, from the drainage basin of the Amur River in Russian Far East and Northeast China to the Pearl River basin in South China.
+Siniperca chuatsi is found in lowland freshwater habitats throughout continental East Asia excluding the Korean Peninsula, from the drainage basin of the Amur River in Russian Far East and Northeast China to the Pearl River basin in South China.